rutgerblom/SDDC.Lab/README.md

 * A virtual machine with a modern version of Ubuntu (used as the Ansible controller)
 * The default deployment settings require DNS name resolution.
 You can leverage an existing DNS server, but it must be configured with the required forward and reverse zones and support dynamic updates.
 * Access to VMware product installation media.
-* For deploying NSX-T you will need an NSX-T license (Check out [VMUG Advantage](https://www.vmug.com/membership/vmug-advantage-membership) or the [NSX-T Product Evaluation Center](https://my.vmware.com/web/vmware/evalcenter?p=nsx-t-eval)).
+* For deploying NSX you will need an NSX license (Check out [VMUG Advantage](https://www.vmug.com/membership/vmug-advantage-membership)
 * If IPv6 deployment is enabled (Deploy.Setting.IPv6 = True):
   * Pod.BaseNetwork.IPv6 must be a fully expanded /56 IPv6 network prefix.
 By default, [RFC4193](https://tools.ietf.org/html/rfc4193) ULA fd00::/56 prefix is used as a placeholder.
   * Router Version should be set to "Latest" (default)